kollin-brandenburg/ICS_HCM/LabGuide300.md

 Now click through the "Next" to move through the prompt screens and then finally "close" to close the screen.

-UploadHDLFileToUCM (Mapper) - Step 9 does the actual read operation.
-It encodes zipped binary data with Base64.
+Step 9 does the actual read operation.
+(UploadHDLFileToUCM - Mapper) It encodes zipped binary data with Base64.

 ![](images/300/image310.png)